utsingh/Data-Science-Books/README.md

 # Appropriate Books: Research Scientist - AI - DL - ML

-### Get started with Research and AI/ML project implementation.
-- If you're looking for assistance with a project implementation that aligns with your needs, feel free to get in touch with us.
+> **Get started with Research and AI/ML project implementation:** If you're looking for assistance with a project implementation that aligns with your needs, feel free to get in touch with us.
 Thank you for considering our services.
 We look forward to working with you!
 <div align="center">
   <div class="container">
     <p>